 Conversation, or more to the point the lack of it, is the second thing that will require an adjustment from most city folks.
 You know how it is: We spend a lifetime being real, and have no problem just speaking right up with a total stranger at a bus stop about local events, a recent news story, or whatever is on your mind at the moment.
 We know better than most people that communication is the easiest thing people can do: You just open your mouth and tell the truth.
 This type of honest communication was something that I was known best for, and while a few expected me to choose kind words for their benefit, my friends and family have always counted on me to tell them the truth.

 At least for the first few years as a stranger in a small town, this aspect of city life will likely be put on hold.
 The real truth isn’t very popular in small towns, because being nice will always take priority.
 For my first few years here, when I started opening up and speaking honestly with local folks, they just stared at me like I was growing a second head before their eyes.
 I was told, “We don’t do that around here”, meaning that I was only expected to drop some generic statement and keep moving.
 Another person that I was becoming familiar with told me, after a brief chat that included some honesty on my part, that I was “the meanest person he had ever met”.
 Clearly, a lifetime surrounded by too much niceness for the sake of nice has left many locals with virgin ears.
-Needless to say, I’ve put most attempts at conversation and getting to know my neighbors on hold until one of us has evolved.
+After a period of adjustment, I’ve put most attempts at conversation and getting to know my neighbors on hold until one of us has evolved.

 When seeking new conversation friends, the first thing to watch for is those people who don’t employ “bar speak” as their primary conversational tool.
 Bar speak is far too common around here, and frankly I find it both rude and annoying after the second instance.
 Unfortunately, there are still many who are only able to not communicate with me in this form after ten years of association, which is quite sad to say the least.
 Truth be told, I tend to avoid anyone who chooses to hold me at bay with this tactic, since that seems to be what they are after.

 Bar speak is that generic, rather pointless communication tool that one uses as they pass through a bar on the way to a seat.
 When you make eye contact with a stranger, you offer up some empty nugget like “some weather, huh?” or “How you doing?” as a form of social handshake.
 Here in Martinsburg however, this is unfortunately the primary conversational tool of way too many folks.
 Like superheros with a favorite catchphrase, they walk around all day throwing out the same 3-word/3-syllable nonsensical phrase such as, “Whaya think?”, “Whaya know”, “Gotta Love it”, and “Havin fun yet?” , apparently in the hope of a response of similar mindless repetition.
 I honestly have no idea how to respond kindly to something so impersonal and outright rude, that most of the time I just wait for them to say what’s really on their mind, or just walk away.
 This is mainly because what I actually heard was “I don’t want to talk to you, but I felt obligated to speak, and now I don’t have to.”
-In the interest of peace, I generally ignore this ignorance and respect their wish to avoid getting to know me.
+In the interest of peace, I generally ignore this type of nonversation and respect their wish to avoid getting to know me.